 While the thesis advisor is apt to do the bulk of the mentoring during thesis preparation, inclusion and input from other committee members can be vital.
 A common complaint from committee members when a thesis goes bad is that they saw virtually nothing of the student or the final product until a few days before the defense.

 The thesis defense must be conducted by the deadline determined by the Honors Program Office, and the format is typically that of a graduate thesis defense.
 A defense typically takes about an hour.
 Scheduling a time and place is the student’s responsibility.
 In addition, many departments require that the student supply the committee with an unofficial copy of their transcript.
-When the defense is complete, the committee will complete the thesis defense form (you can find the current semester's form on the right side of this page).
+When the defense is complete, the committee will complete the thesis defense form (you can find the current semester's form on the right side of the main Graduation page).

 There is one area where the honors thesis defense diverges from the defense of a graduate thesis.
 Whereas graduate students are typically told whether they passed or failed following their defense, this is not the case for the honors thesis.
 The student MUST NOT be told what the committee recommendation will be.